AI-Hypercomputer/gpu-recipes/training/a3mega/llama3-1-70b/nemo-pretraining-gke-resiliency/GOODPUT_GUIDE.md

 Checkpointing is vital for fault tolerance, allowing training to resume from a saved state.
 However, the checkpointing process itself can consume valuable time and, if not optimized, reduce GoodPut.
 The LLaMA3-1-70B recipe, as an example, incorporates several strategies for optimized checkpointing, aligning with principles from the [Google Cloud blog post](https://cloud.google.com/blog/products/ai-machine-learning/elastic-training-and-optimized-checkpointing-improve-ml-goodput).

-These strategies focus on making checkpointing faster, less intrusive, and more resilient.
-These strategies—asynchronous operations, distributed saves/loads, and leveraging robust cloud storage via FUSE—are themselves modular 'Lego blocks' that can be adopted independently or combined to enhance the I/O performance and resilience of various training setups, not limited to NeMo or this specific recipe.

 Choosing the right checkpointing strategy, or combination of strategies, is crucial for both minimizing training disruption and ensuring robust recovery.
 The methods described below—asynchronous, distributed, and multi-tier storage—can be seen as complementary building blocks.
 Your choice will depend on factors like model size, training scale, and infrastructure characteristics.

 Consider the following when making your decision: